-1900 Birthday of actress and singer Helen Morgan, who rose to fame as a nightclub performer.
-She had a show at Billy Rose's Backstage Club, where the crowded conditions made her perch on her accompanist's piano, a subtle touch that soon became a trademark.
-On Broadway, Morgan appeared in Show Boat (1927), in which she was a smash singing "Bill" and "Can't Help Lovin' Dat Man."
-She then reprised her role for the 1936 film version.
+1900 Birthday of actor and singer Helen Morgan, who rises to fame as a nightclub performer.
+She has a show at Billy Rose's Backstage Club, where the crowded conditions make her perch on her accompanist's piano, a subtle touch that soon becomes a trademark.
+On Broadway, Morgan appears in Show Boat (1927), in which she is a smash singing "Bill" and "Can't Help Lovin' Dat Man."
+She then reprises her role for the 1936 film version.

 1943 Broadway is invaded by the US Army.
 Five one-act plays, collectively titled The Army Play-by-Play, from the Enlisted Men’s Contest are presented under the supervision of John Golden at the Martin Beck Theatre.
-The plays—Where E’er We Go, First Cousins, Button Your Lip, Mail Call, and Pack Your Troubles— will play for 40 performances and close September 4.
+The plays—Where E’er We Go, First Cousins, Button Your Lip, Mail Call, and Pack Your Troubles—play for 40 performances and close September 4.

 1989 Joe Hart's The People Who Could Fly opens Off-Broadway at the South Street Theater.
 Conceiver Hart also directs the production with a cast of 12 performers.
 The piece, both theatre and dance, presents tales from India, Majorca, Scotland, Haiti, Japan, and the pre-Civil War South.
-It will play 41 shows and return later in the year to Town Hall for nine more.
+It plays 41 shows and returns later in the year to Town Hall for nine more.

 2001 Gerard Alessandrini's topically comic rewrite of Irving Berlin's last musical, Mr. President, opens at the Douglas Fairbanks Theatre, playing in repertory with his Forbidden Broadway 2001: A Spoof Odyssey.
-The rewrite replayed the 2000 presidential election, with characters reconceived to resemble George W. Bush, Al Gore and their families and advisors.
+The rewrite replays the 2000 presidential election, with characters reconceived to resemble George W. Bush, Al Gore, and their families and advisers.

 2014 Chita Rivera stars in a new staging of the Kander and Ebb musical The Visit, based on Friedrich Dürrenmatt's 1956 play about a scorned woman who returns to her impoverished town seeking the ultimate revenge.
-Opening tonight at Williamstown, the newly streamlined 95-minute version of the musical is directed by John Doyle.
-The production will transfer to Broadway the following year.
+John Doyle directs the streamlined 95-minute version of the musical at the Williamstown Theatre Festival.
+The production transfers to Broadway the following year.